DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/intro.md

 And from times to times, deployments don't go as planned because some changes impact the other services in some unexpected ways.
 In this scenario, we will keep things simple, but I imagine this is something you should be able to relate to from your current position.

-This scenario contains 5 steps:
+This scenario contains 6 steps:
 1. Setup the storedog application and your datadog account to start monitoring it.
-2. See the Canary deployment strategy to reduce regressions impact.
+2. see Canary deployment and other strategies to reduce regressions impact.
+3. Setup Synthetics
-3. Setup some Synthetics tests to catch any regression that could happen.
+4. Setup some Synthetics tests to catch any regression that could happen.
-4. Introduce a regression, see the tests failling and alerting us and revert.
+5. Introduce a regression, see the tests failling and alerting us and revert.
-5. Setup the Synthetics tests to trigger for every deployment.
+6. Setup the Synthetics tests to trigger for every deployment.